jennyindcs/Open-Learning/README.md

 # Open-Learning
-A distance learning course data set which contains student information of online learning
+A distance learning course data set which contains information about students' online learning

 ## Description